bitstuffing/googlehomeplayer/README.md

 To install dependencies use pip:

+`sudo pip3 install -r requirements.txt`

+or do a manually instalation:

 `sudo pip3 install django youtube_dl pychromecast`

-Probably you'll need upgrade youtube_dl and pychromecast, so try with pip install --upgrade PACKAGE
+With the past of years probably you'll need upgrade youtube_dl and pychromecast, so try with pip install --upgrade PACKAGE

-First time, like any other django app needs some `synchronization` with internal model, to make it simply launch:
+First time, like any other django app needs some `synchronization` with internal model (at least when it was developed at first time, and contains those scripts), to make it simply launch:

+Generates migrations (model):

 `python3 manage.py makemigrations`

+Migrate (sqlite):

 `python3 manage.py migrate`

-This proyect probably will be growing supporting more pages and functionalities, but you can just tests current functionalities working fine.
+I'm not very sure if this project will be growing, probably I just do other project instead of re-work it, but if you want you could try launching a petition or opening issues or request support for more pages and functionalities.
+Anyway, you can tests current functionalities working fine.

+Now I migrate 4 years and just test radio and youtube with an old first revision working chromecast (incredible, today is 2022!).

+This project was released by @bitstuffing with love in 2018, and his license is GPLv3.

+Enjoy!